8 Best Homeowners Insurance Companies in Maryland of 2025

 Homeowners insurers will take into consideration how difficult it would be to repair or rebuild your home to determine your rate.

-You are a risk if you live in an older home because insurers believe that your home may not be up to code, such as your electrical and HVAC system and your plumbing systems.
+You are at risk if you live in an older home because insurers believe your home may not be up to code, such as your electrical HVAC system and plumbing systems.

 But if your home has these things and they are in good working order, then your rate will be lower.